mindplay-dk/walkway/README.md

 A Module is the root of a set of Routes.

-To resolve a URL and find the Route defined by your Module, do this:
+To resolve a path and find the Route defined by your Module, do this:

     $route = $module->resolve('archive/2012-08');